lrvick/essid-ad/README.md

 ## About ##

-This is project to turn cheap ESP8266 ESP-01 modules into simple wifi hotspots with a configurable essid and web page.
+This is a project to turn cheap ESP8266 ESP-01 modules into simple wifi hotspots with a configurable essid and web page.
 Intended use case is cheap disposable battery powered advertisements where the ESSID us a url.